mohammad0914/Pursuit-Core-Web-React-Introduction-Lab/README.md

 ## Description

 This lab was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You you have a React App scaffolding to start with.
+You you have a React App scaffolding to start with but you will need to run `npm install` to download all it's dependencies (takes some time).

 Your App will have the following components structure.
 Create a file per component in a folder `src/Components/`